 Membership on the committees, other than the Governance Committee, is reviewed each year by the Board.
-It is the objective of the Board to rotate the chairperson on each of the Audit Committee, the Compensation and Human Resources Committee, and the Finance Committee on a regular basis.
+It is the objective of the Board to rotate the chairperson on each of the Audit Committee, the Compensation and Human Resources Committee, and the Finance Committee from time to time.